 The biggest advantage besides design is the automatic blowers.

-You won’t have to wait to turn them on as there’s a built-in temperature detector that automatically turns them on.
+You won’t have to wait to turn them on as a built-in temperature detector automatically turns them on.

-What I also have to mention is great customer service and they ship your order quickly.
+I also have to mention great customer service; they ship your order quickly.

 6. The Strongest: Drolet Escape

-This is definitely the strongest fireplace wood insert and without any problem, you can heat up a 1,400 sq. ft. area.
+This is the strongest fireplace wood insert; without any problem, you can heat up a 1,400 sq. ft. area.

-Same as the previous one I mentioned, the blower is turned on/off automatically with a built-in sensor.
+Like the previous one, a built-in sensor automatically turns the blower on/off.
 You can still adjust the airflow by button.

 The fact that it can heat an old house with leaky windows tells you a lot about the power of this unit.